gustavo-tp/be-the-hero/README.md

 ## Description

-Application designed to find developers geographically close to you and who have the same interests.
+Application that allows people to find and contribute to NGOs.

 ### Technologies used